-- Directive 2005/35/EC of the European Parliament and of the Council12 was supplemented (37) by Directive 2009/123/EC of the European Parliament and of the Council13 with provisions on criminal offences and penalties for ship-source discharges of polluting substances.
+(37) Directive 2005/35/EC of the European Parliament and of the Council12 was supplemented by Directive 2009/123/EC of the European Parliament and of the Council13 with provisions on criminal offences and penalties for ship-source discharges of polluting substances.
 Such offences and penalties should fall within the scope of this Directive.
-Therefore, for Member States participating in this Directive, Directive 2009/123/EC should be replaced accordingly.
-However for reasons of consistency, and as [some] Member State[s] will remain bound by Directive 2009/123/EC, it is necessary to continue to refer to Directive 2005/35/EC and to Directive 2009/123/EC amending it, for the offences linked to ship-source discharges of polluting substances. - [(38)]In accordance with Articles 1 and 2 of Protocol No 22 on the position of Denmark annexed to the TEU and to the TFEU, Denmark is not taking part in the adoption of this Directive and is therefore not bound by it or subject to its application.
+Therefore, for Member States participating in this Directive, Directive 2009/123/EC should be replaced accordingly, whilst other - However for reasons of consistency, and as [some] Member States will remain bound by Directive 2009/123/EC.
+Acordingly, with regard to the Member States bound by this Directive, references to those provisions of Directive 2005/35/EC which were added or replaced by Directive 2009/123/EC should be construed as references to Directive 2008/35/EC. - it is necessary to continue to refer to Directive 2005/35/EC and to Directive 2009/123/EC amending it, for the offences linked to ship-source discharges of polluting substances.